abdelrahmanMA/gtf-compare/proposals/proposal_v3_TM.md

 =============
 1. Parse genes in the GTFs (or the DBs) into a list sorted by co-ordinates (note that gene id is unique but gene name does not need to)
 2. Link each locus with a list of its isoforms (an array of arrays for the isoform ids)
-3. Convert genes into a list of intervals per chromosome. * See the note about the list design.
+3. Convert genes into a list of intervals per chromosome. (* See the note about the suugested design for inetrvals data strusture).
 If the gene is not defined in the GTF and we can not query the DB for its boundaries, define the gene interval that starts by the beginning of the most 5’ isoform and ends by the end of the most 3’ isoform
 	* Is it better to have separate lists per strand?
 If yes the gene should take the strand sign of its isoform with the highest no of splice junctions and defined strand.
 4. Find overlapping intervals:
 	1. For a one-way analysis: Find all reference intervals overlapping with each query interval
 	2. For a two-way analysis: Find the opposite as well.
 Do we need to consider a super locus that include all overlapping loci?
+	*  **Note:** Example results :
+	1. One way search, results can be
+		1. 0:1(novel)
+		2. 1:1 (found unique)
+		3. M:1 (chimeric)
+	2. Two way search, results can be:
+		1. 1:0 (missed) OR 0:1(novel)
+		2. 1:1 (found unique)
+		3. 1:M (fragmented) OR M:1 (chimeric)
+		4. M:M (found complex)
 5. Match exons:
 	1. Make a map between all exon ids in the tested interval and their co-ordinates.
 	2. Create a unique list of exonic co-ordinates (now this is the actual list of unique exons in the gene)
-	3. Match the exons sequenctially
+	3. Match the exons sequenctially: find all overlapping reference exons.
+If it overlaps with many reference exons, assign this exon to the reference exon with longest overlap (as an absolute no of shared base pairs).
+If it shares the same length of sequence with multiple reference exons, choose the shortest reference exon.
 6. Parse isoforms in the GTFs (or the DBs) into 2 lists (for the 2 strands) sorted by co-ordinates
 7. Link each isoform with a list of its exon intervals (These are the unique inetrvals)
 8. Match Junctions